kailash360/Programs-and-Practices/README.md

 # practice
-This is a repository for some practice codes. \n
+This is a repository for some practice codes.
-You may find something useful.\n
+You may find something useful.
 I would love to hear of any possible improvement in the codes.